Jacksonville sorority spreads awareness of domestic violence, shares ways to get help

 “We gathered to shine the light on domestic violence and the cause and effect that it has on our community,” said Dr. Rhonda Wooten, President of Mu Lambda Zeta Chapter of the Zeta Phi Beta Sorority.

-“Anytime that you can have a year like we’ve had, there’s some new stresses, there’s some new things for everybody,” said Deputy Brent Harrell, Onslow County Sheriff’s Office.
+“Anytime that you can have a year like we’ve had, there’s some new stresses, there’s some new things for everybody,” said Deputy Brent Harrell with the Onslow County Sheriff’s Office.
 “The possibility is there but there’s always going to be stresses and there’s always going to be things that can lead to domestic cases.”

 On average, 20 people per minute are physically abused by a significant other in the United States.
 During one year, that adds up to more than 10,000,000 men and women.

 “It’s important because we have women dying.
-You know, we have people dying who can’t get out,” explained Reese.
+You know, we have people dying who can’t get out,” Reese said.
 “And you know, it’s not just women being abused, we have men being abused as well.”

 Domestic abuse is not limited to physical violence.
 It is also seen in forms of mental and sexual abuse.
 At times, people are unaware of the different types, resulting in a lack of reports.